ENCCS/intermediate-mpi/content/non-blocking-communication-pt1.rst

 An |term-MPI_Wait| call waits for completion of the operation that created the request object passed to it.
-For a send, the semantics of the sending mode have been restored (not necessarily that the message has been received).
+For a send, the semantics of the sending mode have been fulfilled (not necessarily that the message has been received).
 For a receive, the buffer is now valid for use, however the send has not necessarily completed (though obviously has been initiated).